Problem Gambling What Factors Contribute?

 People have better outcomes when they have supportive friends and family by their side.
 East Point Behavioral Health will help you build up your support system.
 Family therapy strengthens relationships with family members, while group therapy connects you with others who are facing similar challenges.
 This prevents isolation and gives you an outlet to share your experiences in a non-judgmental environment.

-The four core concepts with IOS include individual therapy, group therapy, family therapy, and medication management.
-When you receive care at East Point Behavioral Health, you will receive all of these therapeutic interventions under one roof:
+How to stop a gambling addiction?
+When you receive care at East Point Behavioral Health, online or in person, you will receive all of these therapeutic interventions under one roof:

 Individual Therapy

 Individual therapy helps people develop strategies for coping with gambling urges, managing underlying issues, and building a foundation for long-term recovery.
-For example, cognitive behavioral therapy (CBT) teaches techniques like cognitive restructuring, helping you challenge and change irrational beliefs.
+For example, cognitive behavioral therapy in Massachusetts teaches techniques like cognitive restructuring, helping you challenge and change irrational beliefs.
 Behavioral modification provides healthier alternatives to gambling.

 Group Therapy